Equal Opportunity Officers

 - Study equal opportunity complaints to clarify issues.

-Equal Opportunity Officers with little to no experience tend to make between $37390 and $48810 while the more experienced ones make over $84600 per year.
+Equal Opportunity Officers with little to no experience tend to make between $38320 and $50620 while the more experienced ones can earn over $90980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Equal Opportunity Officer is to move to a higher paying state like DC.
-Right now, the highest paying states for Equal Opportunity Officers are DC, MA, CT, NY and CA.
+One of the easiest ways to increase your salary as an Equal Opportunity Representative and Officer is to move to a higher paying state like DC.
+Right now, the highest paying states for Equal Opportunity Officers are DC, CT, WA, NJ and MA.

-3 other factors that can increase your salary as An Equal Opportunity Officer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Equal Opportunity Representative and Officer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Equal Opportunity Officers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Equal Opportunity Officers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons